 Where I’m standing in underwater photography

 All in all, I am far from being professional.
 Nevertheless, after 50 dives or so with my new camera setup, it does feel like it has become a part of me.
 I do know what I’m doing.
 At least most of the time.
 I enjoy the process and rather try getting one nice shot than a bundle of mediocre ones.
 Sometimes I even try to compose fish against a beautiful background.
-The results are slowly but surely listed on underwater photography.
+The results are slowly but surely listed in the category „entries with photos land and underwater“ and underwater photography.

 But most importantly, I love being underwater, the feeling of diving, and the underwater world (Warum ich tauchen liebe).
 That’s why once every so often I stop and look around.
 Then, instead of taking another picture, I just go with the flow to take it all in and be present.
 Hopefully, my long way to underwater photography is never coming to a real end.